Jefferson County License Hearing Guide

 What It Is

-The ALR hearing is a separate administrative proceeding, distinct from your criminal DUI case.
-It is conducted by an administrative law judge (ALJ) with the Texas DPS.
-The purpose of the hearing is to determine whether there was sufficient probable cause for your arrest and whether the legal requirements for suspending your license have been met.
+The ALR hearing is a civil proceeding separate from your criminal DUI case.
+It's held before an administrative law judge at the State Office of Administrative Hearings (SOAH).
+The purpose of the hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.

-The burden of proof is lower in an ALR hearing than in a criminal trial.
-The DPS only needs to show by a preponderance of the evidence (meaning more likely than not) that the suspension is warranted.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show a "preponderance of the evidence" (more likely than not) that you were driving while intoxicated.

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Jefferson County can represent you at the ALR hearing, present evidence on your behalf, and cross-examine witnesses.
-They understand the legal procedures and can significantly increase your chances of a favorable outcome.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced with ALR hearings can help you navigate the legal process, present your case effectively, and cross-examine witnesses.

 - Understand What You Can Challenge: You can challenge various aspects of the DPS's case, including: